Streaming approximation resistance of every ordering CSP

-\section{Streaming indistinguishability of $\cG^Y$ and $\cG^N$}
+\section{Streaming indistinguishability of $\cY$ and $\cN$}

-In this section we prove \autoref{lem:our-indist}.
-This indistinguishability follows directly from the work of \cite{CGS+21}, who introduce a $T$-player communication problem called \emph{implicit randomized mask detection (IRMD)}.
-Once we properly situate our instances $\cG^Y$ and $\cG^N$ within the framework of \cite{CGS+21}, \autoref{lem:our-indist} follows immediately.
+In this section, we prove \ref{lem:our-indist} establishing the streaming indistinguishability of the distributions $\cY$ and $\cN$.
+This indistinguishability follows directly from the work of \textcite{CGS+22-linear-space}, who introduce a $T$-player communication problem called \emph{implicit randomized mask detection (IRMD)}.
+Once we properly situate our instances $\cY$ and $\cN$ within the framework of \cite{CGS+22-linear-space}, \ref{lem:our-indist} follows immediately.

-We first recall their definition of the IRMD problem, and state their lower bound.
-The following definition is based on \cite[Definition 3.1]{CGS+21}.
-In \cite{CGS+21} the IRMD game is parametrized by two distributions $\cD_Y$ and $\cD_N$, but hardness is proved for a specific pair of distributions which suffices for our purpose; these distributions will thus be ``hardcoded'' into the definition we give.
+We first recall their definition of the IRMD problem and state their lower bound.
+The following definition is based on \cite[Definition 3.1]{CGS+22-linear-space}.
+In \cite{CGS+22-linear-space}, the IRMD game is parametrized by two distributions $\cD_Y$ and $\cD_N$, but hardness is proved for a specific pair of distributions which suffices for our purpose; these distributions will thus be ``hardcoded'' into the definition we give.